Ninja Gaiden II: The Dark Sword of Chaos: Gameplay

 Ninja Gaiden II introduced the ability of Ryu to split his body into multiple forms.
 Here Ryu's double (the orange ninja) is being used to defeat the boss Naga Sotuva.

 As with the previous Ninja Gaiden game, the player controls Ryu Hayabusa through a series of platforming levels called "Acts".
 Players have the ability to jump and latch on and off walls and ladders.
 Two new abilities that Ryu can do in Ninja Gaiden II are climbing up and down walls and attacking with "Power Boosting Items" while on walls and ladders.
 Ryu has a strength meter on top of the screen that decreases whenever he takes damage from enemies.
 The player loses a life if Ryu's strength meter runs out, Ryu falls off the screen or if the timer runs out; the game ends if players lose all their lives.
 The player can continue and restart the game from the beginning of the level in which they lost all their lives.

-Players dispatch enemies by either thrusting at them with his Dragon Sword or by defeating them using Power Boosting Items.
+Players dispatch enemies by either thrusting at them with Ryu's Dragon Sword or by defeating them using Power Boosting Items.
 These special items consume Ryu's "ninja power", also located on the top of the screen.
 Power Boosting Items include the following: shurikens; "Windmill Throwing Stars" that move back and forth like a boomerang; "The Art of the Fire Wheel" which hurls fireballs diagonally upwards; "Fire Dragon Balls" which hurls fireballs diagonally downwards; and the "Invincible Fire Wheel" that creates a barrier of three fireballs around Ryu, destroying any enemy that touches them.
 These items can be found in various crystal balls scattered throughout the levels, and they can be switched out by collecting another Power Boosting Item.
 The amount of ninja power used depends on the type of Power Boosting Item used.
 At the end of each Act Ryu fights a boss which has its own strength meter, located on the top of the screen.
 The boss's strength meter decreases every time the player damages it, and the boss is destroyed when the player completely depletes its strength meter.

 Along the way, the player can collect items that are found in crystal balls scattered throughout the levels.
 These items include the following: items that increase Ryu's ninja power; bottles that increase the player's score; "Scrolls of the Spirit of the Dragon" that increase Ryu's maximum ninja power; medicine that partially refills Ryu's strength meter; Power Boosting Items; and 1-ups.
 Another new feature in Ninja Gaiden II is the ability for Ryu to "split his body" and clone himself when the player collects an orange ninja symbol.
 Collecting this symbol creates for Ryu an orange shadow of him that follows behind and copies every move Ryu makes, including climbing walls and ladders and attacking enemies.
 Using this technique, the player can strategically position Ryu and his clones to more easily defeat enemies and bosses.